2020 Platform Moderator Guidelines

 Occasionally you may encounter a participant (speaker or audience member) who displays disruptive behaviors related to defensive posture, emotional outbursts, attention seeking, disrespectful challenging of others’ statements, temper tantrums, sexually/racially insensitive comments, tangential discussions and excessive details.
 When the disruptive behavior is emotional, acknowledge the participant’s right to his/her feelings and paraphrase that you’ve heard him/her, leave the topic, or declare a time out if the behavior doesn’t end; initially ignore show-off comments and behaviors of attention-seekers and impose equal-time ground rules; for obnoxious challengers, thank the participant for playing the devil’s advocate, differentiate between personal attacks and attacks on perceptions and process, and avoid losing your temper or becoming defensive.
 For insensitive comments, directly confront the person and explain your displeasure and that the comments are inappropriate; for tangential discussions and exaggerated details, re-direct the participant to the discussion by asking relevant questions and ask the participant to confine remarks to the discussion topic.

-If you feel a situation has escalated to a point where it is unsafe for you or other people in attendance, you can call security from any house phone by dialing 333 on any hotel phone.
-Security can be reached from an outside line or cell phone by dialing 301.965.4500.
+If you feel a situation has escalated to a point where it is unsafe for you or other people in attendance, you can call security from any house phone by dialing extension 3000 on any house phone.
+Security can be reached from an outside line or cell phone by dialing 213.765.4605.